Hiring Funnel for MSPs: How It Works

 The number of people involved should become smaller at each stage of the funnel (which is why it’s called a funnel).
 You should aim to make many people aware of the job, but generate interest and applications from only a smaller group of qualified people.
 After going through interviews, you should have narrowed down your choice to just one candidate.

 Further reading Hiring New Employees for MSPs: Essentials Steps

-The timeline of the hiring funnel varies from case to case, but the following are some general guidelines on how to time each stage.
+The timeline of the MSP hiring process varies from case to case, but the following are some general guidelines on how to time each stage.